Jessi Slaughter sexual abuse and cyberbullying case

-The Jessi Slaughter cyberbullying case was an American criminal case that revolved around an 11-year-old named Jessica Leonhardt (known online as "Jessi Slaughter" and "Kerligirl13"), whose profanity-laden videos went viral on Instagram and YouTube in 2010.
-The videos were made in response to accusations that a friend had raped Leonhardt, and that Leonhardt had a sexual relationship with the lead singer of the electropop band Blood on the Dance Floor, Dahvie Vanity (real name Jesus David Torres), while Leonhardt was a minor.
-This resulted in a campaign of telephone and internet harassment against Leonhardt and their family, which was attributed to 4chan and members of the internet-based group Anonymous.
-It began a debate about the dangers of anonymity on the Internet, and whether or not the Internet is a safe environment for minors, and all people in general.
+The Jessi Slaughter sexual abuse and cyberbullying case was an American criminal case that revolved around the 11-year-old Dami Slaughter (born Jessica Leonhardt, known online at the time as "Jessi Slaughter" and "Kerligirl13"), whose profanity-laden videos went viral on Instagram and YouTube and resulted in telephone and internet harassment in 2010.
+It is the central part of the wider sexual abuse allegations against the lead singer of the band Blood on the Dance Floor, Dahvie Vanity (real name Jesus Torres).
+Vanity directly participated in the harassment against Slaughter in 2010 through a mocking song.